These are the 2022 Routes. The routes for 2023 will be released in due course.

 The three routes of Raiders Gravel Galloway take riders on a thrilling adventure through the Galloway Forest Park, deep into the woods, past stunning lochs, up treacherous climbs and down exhilarating descents all amidst some of Scotland’s most stunning wilderness.
-All routes are subject to final approval by authorities and may differ from the routes outlined below.
-Route maps to be published in due course.
+All GPX files can be downloaded here.

 Climbing on tarmac first to gain height out of Gatehouse before you make a right turn and head for the remoter parts of Galloway Forest.
 The early miles of the stage follows the abandoned railway line before you are back on fast riding logging roads.
 You drop down to the River Dee past the abandoned buildings of a farm at Barney Water and turn right onto Raiders Road to run along Stroan Loch before turning and starting a series of double track climbs.

 Red Kites will almost certainly be overhead here as you take on some of the toughest and fastest miles of the festival.
 Climbing and then diving down at speed and riding the gears before the next ascent.

 39km in and the longest downhill of the day takes you back to the Raiders Road and a sharp right to begin and the landscape opens to the mountains ahead.
 At 48km a feed station awaits after hard kilometres of climbing on the fast surface.
 Left and tarmac for a few seconds before another left lines you up for home and another climb.
 Less steep but long, you can push the pace here.
 You draw level with Loch Grannoch below to your right and it is full gas for 6km of descent.

 Fork right to pick up the railway line and there are views across the glens to the coast.
 Back on tarmac and down to Gatehouse, but a sharp left just beyond Rusko Castle and over the Water of Fleet to ride into town.